-Knowledge Base Articles: Tips, Tricks, and Templates
+Knowledge Base Articles: Types, Templates, and Best Practices

 Knowledge Management is the practice that increases service desk resolution rates, and improves technical skills and everyone’s experience.
 Done well, a shared knowledge base will help technical teams and end-users.
 In this sense, knowledge base articles are a great way to build a library that provides valuable insights into how things work.